projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

-On x86 platforms that support Intel Resource Director Technology (RDT) allocation features such as Cache Allocation Technology (CAT) and Memory Bandwidth Allocation (MBA), the ACRN hypervisor can be used to limit regular VMs which may be over-utilizing common resources such as cache and memory bandwidth relative to their priorities so that the performance of other higher priorities VMs (such as RTVMs) are not impacted.
+On x86 platforms that support Intel Resource Director Technology (RDT) allocation features such as Cache Allocation Technology (CAT) and Memory Bandwidth Allocation (MBA), the ACRN hypervisor can be used to limit regular VMs that may be over-utilizing common resources such as cache and memory bandwidth relative to their priorities so that the performance of other higher priority VMs (such as RTVMs) is not impacted.

 Using RDT includes three steps: